 There are more ways to be a hero, and more ways win a war besides fighting with your fists and blowing stuff up.
 I touched on this briefly toward the end of my review of The Last Jedi.
 Throughout that movie, two contrasting models of heroism clash in the form of Poe Dameron and Princess Leia, among others.
 All the men wanted to go out with a bang, putting their lives on the line with odds overwhelmingly against them.
 That sounds like a great way to be remembered.

 But is that really the essence of heroism, doing something to ensure you’ll be remembered for it after you die?
 Isn’t that ultimately about memorializing your own ego?
 What about those who saved hundreds or thousands of lives by choosing not to fight, living to fight another day?
 What of those who protect their loved ones by refusing to be a hero in the traditional sense, opting instead for a less obvious path to victory, one with less fanfare but more lives spared?

 Being a survivor is another expression of power.
-Showing patience, mercy, and even forgiveness for those who change for the better so that now you have an ally instead of an enemy.
-Enduring great pain and loss but continuing to go on, never giving up.
-Getting back up again every time you fall the way Carol Danvers does her whole life, never giving in.
+So is showing patience, mercy, and even forgiveness for those who change for the better so that now you have an ally instead of an enemy.
+Or maybe enduring great pain and loss but continuing to go on, never giving up.
+How about getting back up again every time you fall the way Carol Danvers does her whole life, never giving in?
 Sometimes it’s about outsmarting your opponent, being more resourceful than they could even understand.
 Those are forms of power that are perhaps less obvious, less personally aggrandizing, but no less heroic.